aheimsbakk/ansible-role-xrdp_server/README.md

 ## Example Playbook

-    - name: install XRDP Ubuntu Desktop with sound redirect
+    - name: install XRDP with sound redirect on Ubuntu
       hosts: all
       become: true
       roles: